What is Laya Yoga?

-The word Laya is of Sanskrit origin, which means dissolution or merging.
+The word Laya has Sanskrit origin, which means dissolution or merging.
 The yogic art is also known as Kundalini yoga, as Kundalini energy is raised and is attained by deep meditation (dhyana).
 In this manner, laya yoga helps individuals to reach the level of supreme consciousness.
-Like any other yoga form, laya yoga begins with centered breathing and mild stretching exercises.
+Like any other yoga form, laya yoga begins with centred breathing and mild stretching exercises.
 Thereafter, yoga mudra is performed, which is again followed by relaxation exercise.

 Laya Yoga Benefits

-This highly-benefitting yoga form combines the beauty of meditation with the practice of sound for achieving the state of ‘ananda’, wherein one finds highest level of happiness and immense peace.
-The practice calms down the nervous system as the sound within the body is concentrated upon.
+This highly-benefitting yoga form combines the beauty of meditation with the practice of sound for achieving the state of ‘ananda’, wherein one finds the highest level of happiness and immense peace.
+The practice calms down the nervous system as the sound of the body is concentrated upon.
 Primarily, it focuses on 5 main energy centres present in the spine and 2 in the head.
 Yoga of absorption provides peace, by overcoming difficulties and negatives.
-The practice could also leads to Turiya, known as fourth level of consciousness.
+The practice could also lead to Turiya, known as the fourth level of consciousness.

 Instructions for Laya Yoga